WASHINGTON, D.C. — By sunset, newly appointed U.S. Sen. Cindy Hyde-Smith had been moving for over 12 hours.

-And in DeSoto County, where McDaniel clobbered Cochran in 2014 by a margin of nearly 40 points, Trump’s praise of Hyde-Smith boiled down to praise of his own agenda.
+And in DeSoto County, where McDaniel clobbered her predecessor Cochran in 2014 by a margin of nearly 40 points, Trump’s praise of Hyde-Smith boiled down to praise of his own agenda.
 Hailing the senator as “a true patriot” he told the crowd, “Cindy has voted with me 100 percent of the time.
 She’s always had my back.
 She’s always had your back.
 And a vote for Cindy is a vote for me and make America great again.”

 Recent polls indicate that Trump’s visit to DeSoto County may have given Hyde-Smith the boost she needed.
 But Hyde-Smith, whom an NBC News/Marist poll shows got a bump of as much as 14 points after the early October rally, bristles at the suggestion that she’s a rubber stamp for Trump’s agenda.

 “We share the same conservative values.
 When you’re on the same team and you wear the same jersey … you think alike and you believe in the same things.
 You happen to be on the same page,” said Hyde-Smith.